-Setting up a Kubernetes Cluster in Amazon EKS using Terraform Nov 5 2022
+Setting up a Kubernetes Cluster in Amazon EKS using Terraform

-is an imperative way of creating an EKS Cluster.
-I prefer to keep track of all of my infrastructure as code, and using eksctl
+If you check the AWS documentation, they use eksctl to create the EKS cluster. eksctl uses CloudFormation, and even if in the end, I could fetch the template, it feels like eksctl is an imperative way of creating an EKS Cluster.
+I prefer to keep track of all of my infrastructure as code, and using eksctl leaves an essential part of the infrastructure out of the codebase, the cluster itself.

 I’ll describe how to create a Kubernetes cluster in Amazon EKS using Terraform in this article.

-is the name of the clusterrole_arn
+name is the name of the cluster

-includes the VPC ID and the subnets that the cluster will use
+vpc_config includes the VPC ID and the subnets that the cluster will use

-resource, we'll have a Kubernetes cluster, but we still need to set up the infrastructure for the worker nodes.
-EKS manages the control plane, so once we've created the EKS cluster, AWS will handle the control plane for us, so we don't have to worry about that.
+With that information, we should be able to create the cluster.
+In reality, if we set up the eks_cluster resource, we’ll have a Kubernetes cluster, but we still need to set up the infrastructure for the worker nodes.
+EKS manages the control plane, so once we’ve created the EKS cluster, AWS will handle the control plane for us, so we don’t have to worry about that.
 But we are still responsible for setting up the worker nodes.
-We'll do that later.
-Let's start by exploring what each of the fields for the eks_cluster
+We’ll do that later.
+Let’s start by exploring what each of the fields for the eks_cluster requires (except name because naming is the hardest part of programming and is out of this article’s scope).

 IAM role